If you are just finding out about HCV these first questions may help. Most of these subjects are also discussed in more detail later in this guide.

 How did I get HCV?

-The most common risk factors for this include
+Common risk factors for this are:

 How serious is HCV?

-Chronic hepatitis C refers to HCV infection that hasn’t cleared in the first few months.
+Chronic HCV refers to infection that has not cleared in the first few months.

 How common is HIV/HCV coinfection?

 Worldwide, about 4 to 5 million people have both HIV and HCV.

-Coinfection rates range from about 5% in the UK to almost 50% in Spain and Italy.
-In the United States more than a million people have HIV, and 25-30% also have HCV.
+Rates of HIV positive people with coinfection range from about 9% in the UK to almost 50% in Spain and Italy.
+In the United States more than a million people have HIV with 25-30% also having HCV.